thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 ## Why do I need tutorials?

 Tutorials are integral to helping your users become acquainted with your product.
-They are learning-oriented, which means that they teach users how to do a practical task, like debugging a JavaScript application.
+They are learning-oriented, which means that they teach users a specific skill, like debugging a JavaScript application.

 Tutorials are often confused with how-to guides because they help users achieve a specific goal.
 However, how-to guides assume that your users have some experience with your product or are familiar with certain concepts.